benhumphreys/discoveryos/README.md

 ```
 Then press 'c' to continue execution, as QEMU/GDB will started in a paused state.

+## Notes

+- Kernel image is loaded at 0x100000 (1M) and address range 1-4M
+is reserved for the kernel

 ## References

 * [Multiboot specification](https://www.gnu.org/software/grub/manual/multiboot/multiboot.html)